The Glass Ceiling

 Story & Plot Summary: The Glass Ceiling

-Quick Plot Summary: Released in 1971, The Glass Ceiling is a Mystery, Horror film directed by Eloy de la Iglesia.
+Quick Plot Summary: Released in 1971, The Glass Ceiling is a Mystery, Horror film directed by Eloy de la Iglesia, written by Eloy de la Iglesia.
 The narrative presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict involving Carmen Sevilla.
+It provides a scannable look at the movie's central conflict involving Carmen Sevilla as Marta.

 Ending Explained: The Glass Ceiling